-LA PAZ (Bolivia) • Water resources are drying up in the world's highest-elevation capital due to the effects of the Andean glaciers melting, drought and mismanagement.
+LA PAZ (AFP) - Water resources are running dry in the world's highest-elevation capital due to the combined effect of the Andean glaciers melting, drought and mismanagement.

-The 2.7 million people of Bolivian capital La Paz have already been jolted by climate change: A severe drought that lasted for several months from 2016 into 2017 was Bolivia's worst in 25 years, leading to water rationing and widespread protests in several cities.
+The sky-high metropolitan area's 2.7 million people have already been jolted by climate change: a severe drought that lasted for several months from 2016 into 2017 was Bolivia's worst in 25 years, leading to water rationing and widespread protests in several cities.

-The severe drought that ran from November 2016 to February 2017 was blamed on the combined effects of the El Nino weather cycle, poor water management and climate change.
+The severe drought that lasted from November 2016 to February 2017 was blamed on the combined effects of the El Nino weather cycle, poor water management and climate change.

-The steps were expanded to at least seven other cities, and in the countryside, farmers clashed with miners over the use of aquifers.
+The measures were expanded to at least seven other cities, and in the countryside, farmers clashed with miners over the use of aquifers.

-As part of a contingency plan, Mr Morales doubled down by embarking on a vast investment programme in a bid to ensure future water supplies.
+As part of a contingency plan, Morales doubled down by embarking on a vast investment program in a bid to ensure future water supplies.

-Recent data from the national water company Epsas shows the government has spent US$64.7 million (S$89 million) to construct four water reservoirs and supply systems from the lagoons of the surrounding Andean highlands.
+According to recent data from the national water company EPSAS, the government has spent US$64.7 million (S$89 million) to construct four water reservoirs and supply systems from the lagoons of the surrounding Andean highlands.

 The new systems will in part ease reliance on the Inkachaka, Ajunkota and Hampaturi dams that have until now supplied drinking water to around one-third of La Paz's population.

-The drought had left the dams almost depleted, resembling open-cast mines, and it took months for them to recover ample water levels.
+The drought had left the dams almost completely depleted, resembling open-cast mines, and they took months to recover ample water levels.

-Ms Patricia Urquieta, an urban planning specialist at the University Mayor de San Andres, said that despite the hardships it brought, the drought did not lead to an increased collective awareness of the need to manage water resources.
+Patricia Urquieta, an urban planning specialist at the University Mayor de San Andres, says that despite the hardships it brought, the drought did not lead to an increased collective awareness of the need to manage water resources.

-Once water curbs were lifted "this awareness of the need to preserve water fizzled out", said Ms Urquieta.
-"There has been no public policy to raise awareness about water usage, even though reports show that La Paz could end up without water because of the decrease of water in the mountains."
+"There has beeen no public policy to raise awareness about water usage, even though reports show that La Paz could end up without water because of the decrease of water in the mountains," she said.

-Unesco introduced an "Atlas on the retreat of Andean glaciers and the reduction of glacial waters" to map the effects of global warming last year.
-It said "global warming could cause the loss of 95 per cent of the current permafrost in Bolivia by 2050, and 99 per cent by 2099".
+It said "global warming could cause the loss of 95 per cent of the current permafrost in Bolivia by 2050, and 99 per cent by 2099."

 The Chacaltaya glacier - once the world's highest ski resort - has already disappeared.
-Scientists said the glacier started to melt in the mid-1980s, and by 2009, it had vanished.
+Scientists said the glacier started to melt in the mid-1980s.
+By 2009, it had vanished.